vippsas/vipps-developers/vipps-test-environment.md

 The iOS test app is available in Apple TestFlight.
 You do *not* need an invitation or an activation code.

-1. Open the [TestFlight](https://testflight.apple.com/join/hTAYrwea) link on your iOS phone
+1. Open the [TestFlight](https://testflight.apple.com/join/hTAYrwea) link on your iOS phone (it will not work in macOS)
 2. Install the "Vipps MT" app
 3. Open the "Vipps MT" app
 4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration.
 Your normal Vipps user is not available in the test environment.